How to Decondition Yourself from Capitalist Programming

 How do you attain inner freedom & radical joy within an oppressive, alienating culture and system that is built on the use of force rather than just supporting everyone to live dignified lives?

-By “capitalism”, I mean the entire modern Western materialist capitalist colonialist patriarchal white-supremacist framework.
+(Note: by “capitalism”, I mean the entire modern Western materialist capitalist colonialist patriarchal white-supremacist framework.
 It’s more than just capitalism, but for the sake of brevity, I will refer to it as capitalism in this article.
-But just know I mean the whole shebang and all the violence inherent in it.
+But just know I mean the whole shebang and all the violence inherent in it.)

 The key to self-liberation is to realize that all forms of violence are reproduced internally.